 Even among those with a positive view of their country’s current economy, however, many are pessimistic about the financial prospects of the next generation.
 In 10 countries – the U.S., Italy, the UK, Spain, the Netherlands, Australia, Canada, France, Belgium and Japan – around half or more of adults with a positive view of the economy nevertheless expect children to be worse off than their parents.

-Note: Here are the questions used for this analysis, along with responses.
+Note: Here are the questions used for this analysis, along with responses and the full dataset.
 Visit our methodology database for more information about the survey methods outside the U.S. For respondents in the U.S., read more about the ATP’s methodology.